The-Migus-Group/authentication-panel/oidc-authentication.md

 ## Client IDs

-An RS SHOULD assign a fixed set of low trust policies to any client identified as annonymous.
+An RS SHOULD assign a fixed set of low trust policies to any client identified as anonymous.

 Implementors SHOULD expire Client IDs that are kept in server storage to mitigate the potential for a bad actor to fill server storage with unexpired or otherwise useless Client IDs.